Jennie-Techie/Data-Analysis-and-Visualization-with-Microsoft-Power-BI/README.md

 # Data-Analysis-and-Visualization-with-Microsoft-Power-BI

 ## PROJECT DESCRIPTION
-This is a data analysis project which is centered around business KPIS, data cleaning and transformation, data visualization.
+This is a data analysis project which is centered around business KPIs, data cleaning and transformation, data visualization.

 #### Data Source
 * CSV files / Excel Workbook